ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Readme.md

 ## Features

 - Premium Feature
-    - Premium Users can pay less for buying an Market Stall
+    - Premium Users can pay less for buying a Market Stall
     - Premium Users can have more placed Market Stalls at same time
     - Premium Users can have more slots in their Market Stalls
+    - if premium status changed, the values to already stalls/stall kit that player have, will adapt
 - Can trade any item or vehicle
 - Items can be blacklisted
 - (optional) Whitelisted Areas for placing Market Stalls